Table of content:

 - What does talent shortage mean?

-- Which main causes of talent shortage is there?
+- Which main causes of talent shortage are there?

 - What are the consequences of talent shortage?